Omar Gatlato: Plot

 Omar is a young and lively, rather macho Algerian who holds a good job in the Department of Frauds and lives in a crowded apartment with his sisters, his mother and grandparents.
 He loves to listen to chaabi music and Indian music, to party with his friends, and to dream about women.
-A friend of his gives him a tape; when he listens to it, he is fascinated by the woman's voice.
-That same friend arranges for him to meet the woman, who is totally different from what he had imagined on hearing her voice.
+A friend of his gives him a tape; when he listens to it, he is fascinated by the voice of the woman, Selma, and convinces a friend to introduce him to her.
+Having spoken to Selma on the phone, he arranges to meet her, but at the rendezvous cannot pluck up the courage to approach her.